jgoralcz/MGDB/README.md

 However, after I denormalized, the query took 2.967 sec / .00075 sec (huge improvement!
 At a cost...
 See above) This huge improvement is because of the 5 joins I did not have to perform.

+5) As for testing the site, I tried to open up Tomcat in about 30 tabs and press enter on the search each time while using a keyboard shortcut to jump between tabs.
+While being unorthodox, I could not determine any slowness when searching, except for workers (see above; again this is on about 450,000+ records per table).